-- Students undertake mandatory studies in English, Mathematics, Science, History, Geography, Music (Year 7 only), Languages (Year 8 only), Technology Mandatory, Visual Arts and PDHPE. - Support exists to provide additional help for students experiencing difficulties with basic literacy or numeracy. - The Year 7 cohort will consist of 2 selective classes and 4 comprehensive classes.
+- Students undertake mandatory studies in English, Mathematics, Science, History, Geography, Music (Year 8 only), Languages (Year 8 only), Technology Mandatory, Visual Arts and PDHPE (Year 7 only). - Period allocations have also been allocated to literacy or numeracy and wellbeing across Year 7 & Year 8. - The Year 7 cohort will consist of 2 selective classes and 4 comprehensive classes.